moomoolive/zakhaarif-launcher/huzem/src/gameCore/engine_wasm_core/README.md

-## Notes
+## README

-This project uses some unstable flags to compile to wasm (shared memory, simd, etc.).
-In order to compile this project you will need the [nightly toolchain](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html) for [Rust](#https://www.rust-lang.org/):
+In order to compile this project correctly the [nightly toolchain](https://doc.rust-lang.org/book/appendix-07-nightly-rust.html) for [Rust](https://www.rust-lang.org/) is needed.

+After installing the [Rust Toolchain](https://www.rust-lang.org/tools/install) run this command in the root directory:

 `rustup toolchain install nightly && rustup override set nightly`

-and then compile with [wasm-pack](https://rustwasm.github.io/wasm-pack/):
+and then compile with:

-`wasm-pack build -t web --release`

-or use the build script `build.sh` if you're on a linux system.
+`node ./build.mjs`

+The build script requires that you have [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/#) installed.